Youth and Community Leadership

 Changing the world through social action and innovation

 The Bachelor of Youth and Community Leadership (BYCL) is a degree that allows you to customise a programme of study to drive your commitment to social action.
-It prepares students to cultivate collective leadership to action change, making this an ideal degree for those wanting to create a better world for future generations.
+It prepares you to cultivate collective leadership to action change, making this an ideal degree for anyone wanting to create a better world for future generations.
 The Certificate in Youth and Community Leadership (CertYCL) is available on campus, or by distance study for students studying from beyond Christchurch and Aotearoa New Zealand.
-We offer two postgraduate pathways the Postgraduate Certificate in Youth and Community Leadership (PGCertYACL) and the Postgraduate Diploma in Youth and Community Leadership (PGDipYACL)
+We also offer two postgraduate pathways - the Postgraduate Certificate in Youth and Community Leadership (PGCertYACL) and the Postgraduate Diploma in Youth and Community Leadership (PGDipYACL) - for anyone looking to build leadership skills on top of previous studies, or develop key management and entrepreneurial skills to take back into the workplace.

 Qualifications